 Nowadays I alternate between writing novels and non-fiction (biographies and works about the history of American culture).
 I have also written for TV and radio and been a regular contributor to, and presenter of, arts programmes on Radio 3 and 4.

 Jo works with me on the research for my non-fiction books, and also writes poetry.
 We live in Bath and spend as much time as we can in our house in southwest France.
-Our son William is a literary agent with Janklow and Nesbit in London and Helen, our daughter, is a literary scout and also fiction editor-at-large for Arcadia Press.
+Our son William is a literary agent with Janklow and Nesbit in London and Helen, our daughter, is a commissioning editor for literary fiction at Head of Zeus.
 One of my brothers is the poet, novelist and critic, Matthew Francis.

 This page has the following sub pages.